ECE Scholarships and Awards

 WILLIAM WEBBER UNDERGRADUATE SCHOLARSHIP

 This scholarship is made possible by a gift from William Webber, a member of the Class of 1934 at Virginia Tech.
-The scholarship is awarded to a female student in electrical engineering or computer engineering.
-Funds are also available for projects to encourage female participation in engineering.
+The scholarship is awarded to a student in electrical engineering or computer engineering and someone who is involved in certain recognized student groups that serve to advance increasing female interest and participation in electrical engineering or computer engineering (for example, but not limited to Hypatia and Alpha Omega Epsilon).

 C. LUCK WILKERSON, Jr. '59 SCHOLARSHIP